saraachour/stanford-cs104.github.io/src/routes/assignments/assign1/+page.svelte.md

 (including lesson 1½) should go on a new line inside of `regex.txt`. _Note that there are many possible correct answers to each exercise!_

-_Important: Make sure you name your file `regex.txt` and not something else._
+_Important: Make sure you name your file `regex.txt` and not something else.
+Make sure that your file is exactly 11 lines long, one line per lesson._

 ## Part II: Write Data Wrangling Pipelines (1.5 points)